Skip to content

 03 · Edit details

-The composed contact is editable before save.
-All three names, four emails, three phone numbers, two addresses, two handles are visible at once.
+The composed contact stays editable before save, with every name, email, phone, address, and handle from the merge visible at once.
 The user owns the final shape, not the system.

 SALESFORCE IQ · 2017